TykTechnologies/tyk-helm-chart/README.md

 ```

 Furthermore, the name of the CA file should be also included in the values.yaml file
-under .Values.certificates.caBundleFilename
+under `.Values.certificates.caBundleFilename`

-NOTE: for the above to work, the self signed certificate should be created using the following ext file:
+> **_NOTE_**: For the above to work, the self signed certificate should be created using the following ext file:

 ```
 authorityKeyIdentifier=keyid,issuer